 Rule 147

-Rule 147 allows issuers offering securities intrastate (within one state only) to avoid (federal) registration.
-Federal agencies like the SEC tend to regulate products offered interstate (across state lines).
-If an issuer decided to sell all of their securities in Colorado only (or any other single state), they could avoid SEC registration.
+Rule 147 allows issuers to avoid federal registration when they offer securities intrastate (within one state only).
+Federal agencies like the SEC generally focus on offerings that cross state lines.
+If an issuer sells all of its securities only in Colorado (or any other single state), it can avoid SEC registration.

-A few stipulations come with Rule 147.
-First, the issuer must be considered operating “primarily” in one state, plus their headquarters must be within the state where the offering will occur.
-Known as the “80% rule”, a company is considered primarily operating in one state if:
+Rule 147 includes several requirements.
+The issuer must be operating “primarily” in one state, and its headquarters must be located in the state where the offering occurs.
+Under the “80% rule,” a company is considered primarily operating in one state if:

-Investors must be state residents and wait 6 months prior to selling any Rule 147 securities to a non-state resident.
-However, they can sell the securities immediately to another resident of the state.
+Investors must be residents of the state.
+They must also wait 6 months before selling any Rule 147 securities to a non-resident.
+However, they may sell immediately to another resident of the same state.

-Although there’s no SEC oversight for Rule 147 offerings, state registration typically applies.
-In particular, intrastate securities are usually subject to state registration by qualification (we’ll discuss more later in this unit).
+Although Rule 147 offerings don’t have SEC oversight, state registration typically applies.
+In particular, intrastate securities are usually subject to state registration by qualification (more on this later in the unit).

-Restricted stock can be obtained in multiple ways, but they are most commonly obtained through Regulation D private placements.
-Rule 144 requires restricted stock to be held by their investors for 6 months before resale.
-After this time period, the investor can sell their shares.
+Restricted stock can be obtained in multiple ways, but it’s most commonly acquired through Regulation D private placements.
+Rule 144 requires restricted stock to be held for 6 months before it can be resold.
+After that holding period, the investor may sell the shares.

 Rule 144 also regulates control stock, which is stock held by an affiliate.
 An affiliate is any officer, director, or 10% shareholder.
-Basically, if you are an executive for the issuer or own a bunch of their stock, you’re considered an insider (affiliate).
-Rule 144 prevents insiders from selling significant amounts of their shares quickly.
+In other words, if you’re an executive of the issuer or you own a large stake, you’re treated as an insider (affiliate).
+Rule 144 limits how quickly insiders can sell large amounts of stock.

-To summarize, let’s take a look at a visual representation of Rule 144:
+To summarize, here’s a visual representation of Rule 144:

 Sign up for free to take 10 quiz questions on this topic